 The City of Melbourne has received multiple submissions from relevant parties to work in partnership to enable Melbourne as a leader in digital urban technology innovation with a focus on the internet-of-things (IoT) and new networking technologies such as 5G.

 In 2018, we ran a series of workshops with key external stakeholders that identified opportunities and challenges in harnessing the potential of 5G and IoT in Melbourne.
 More information on this is provided in the current context section below.

-The workshops identified that the introduction of 5G in particular, creates a great opportunity for us to work together with relevant parties to explore the benefits of 5G and IoT in a testbed environment to understand and solve city challenges.
+The workshops identified that the introduction of 5G in particular creates a great opportunity for us to work together with relevant parties to explore the benefits of 5G and IoT in a testbed environment to understand and solve city challenges.
 Testbeds will allow us and relevant parties to ‘test and learn’ in a managed environment, and help inform an ideal and preferred future where 5G and IoT create mutual benefit for the city; the people who live, play, work and visit our municipality; and the parties that deliver these services.

-Testbed 1 will address the following challenges:
+As a starting point, Testbed 1 will address the following challenges:

 - Challenge 1: Governance

 The purpose of Challenge 1 is to define the framework of rules, relationships, systems and processes for an emerging technology testbed.
 These insights may then be used to inform future testbeds, as well as longer term municipality decisions that balance industry, city and community needs in the rollout of future technologies such as 5G and IoT.

 Success Factors: Clear conceptual model(s) for accountability and responsibility of any testbed activity.
 This includes the full scope of designing, implementing, funding and maintaining testbeds.